AwaliTechnology/awali_db_mapping/system_knowledge/project_goal.md

 *   Easier code reviews of schema changes.
 *   Offline browsing and searching of database object definitions.
 *   Potentially recreating the schema in another environment (though this might require additional handling for dependencies and ordering).

+This project will be developed using a Behavior-Driven Development (BDD) approach, utilizing the Behave framework for defining and testing features.